Daryl Macon: UNICS Kazan (2022–23)

 On July 9, 2022, Macon signed a two-year (1+1) contract with Russian club UNICS Kazan of the VTB United League.
 In 39 games he averaged 15.1 points, 3.7 assists, and 1.2 steals per game while shooting 86.6 per cent from the foul line.

 Shenzhen Aviators (2023)

 Playing for the Shenzhen Aviators in China in 2023–24, in 17 games he averaged 18.9 points, 6.1 assists (15th in the league), and 0.8 steals per game, while shooting 89.6% from the free throw line.

 On August 24, 2024, Macon signed a contract to compete for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 On September 10, Macon's contract was terminated.
 Macon carried an ACL injury from his previous season with Shenzhen and underwent surgery.
 He was originally planned to focus rehab in Israel, under the supervision of the medical staff of the club, but he returned to the United States.

-Shanghai Sharks (2025–present)
+Shanghai Sharks (2025)

 In March 2025, Macon joined the Shanghai Sharks of the Chinese Basketball Association (CBA).